mehulchopraAvalara/datatable/README.md

   total=model.total {{!-- the count of the total records that exist --}}
   tableParams=tableParams {{!-- pass as it is for all the magic --}}
   recordsPerPage=3 {{!-- how many records per page --}}
+  {{!-- below attributes are for the different areas generated in the pagination control.
+The name of the DOM element --}}
+  {{!-- matches the below attribute names at the start.
+Useful for passing on custom styling to the pagination control --}}
   p1ClassList=p1ClassList
   c1ClassList=c1ClassList
   c11ClassList=c11ClassList